txstate-etc/mysql2-async/README.md

   MYSQL_POOL_SIZE (default is mysql2's default)
   MYSQL_SKIPTZFIX (default false) // see below discussion of the timezone fix
 ```
-This way, connecting is very simple, and you don't have to worry about creating a singleton pool for the
+This way, connecting is very simple, and you don't have to worry about creating and exporting the pool for the
-rest of your codebase to import:
+rest of your codebase:
 ```javascript
 import db from 'mysql2-async/db'